iccicci/sedentary/README.md

 - `make push` - performs `git push` in all the git repositories
 - `make status` - performs `git status` in all the git repositories
 - `make test` &#x20F0; - performs `npm test` on all the packages
-- `make version VERSION=""` - changes the version in all the git repositories
+- `make version VERSION=""` - changes the versions, commits, tags and publishes everithing

 **Note \*:** Check the _DB engine dedicated extensions_ `README` files for details.